eunrcn/tp/docs/DeveloperGuide.md

 **Extensions:**

 1a.
-System detects an error in index of application
+System detects an error in index of application.
 * 1a1.
-System requests for proper input of index (1 to current number of applications)
+System requests for proper input of index (1 to current number of applications).
 * 1a2.
 User enters the correct index.
 * Steps 1a1-1a2 are repeated until the selection is correct.
 * Use case resumes from step 2.